Skip to content

 }

-The code generator creates a module for each subscribed service under peppygen::subscribed_services.
-Use poll to send a request and wait for a response:
+The code generator creates a module for each consumed service under peppygen::consumed_services.
+Use poll to send a request and wait for a response.
+The signature is the same for pinned and from_any: true slots: there is no call-site targeting argument; the slot’s binding (or lack of one) determines which producer handles the call.

 use peppygen::{NodeBuilder, Parameters, Result};